Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 This in turn makes them have poor relationships.

-People who are high on emotional intelligence can also experience some challenges.
+People who are intelligent with their emotions can also experience some challenges.
 This can come in different ways as described below:

 - They can have a hard time giving negative feedback because of how they think the recipient would feel.
 This is because they don’t like seeing people experience negative emotions.